cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I recieved my **Ombre** results on 5/24/2022.
 This includes CSV assignments for classifications, as well as FASTQ files.

+I don't believe that I recieved an e-mail that my **Kean** results were ready.
+However, I did receive an e-mail asking me to rate the project on 6/10/2022.
+I then signed in, and I found that reports were available.
+I then contacted the company to receive the raw data.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.